ZWeiCAtCM/wordle/README.md

 An example run in two-player-cheat mode, no winner, left side shows the client side logs, right side shows the server side logs (indicating the dynamically changing word pool):

 ![CLI Screenshot](docs/wordle-multi-tie.jpg)
 ---

+## Trade-offs

+To reduce complexity and improve maintainability:

+- **Single CLI process for two players**: avoids building a separate UI or Web front-end, while still enabling multiplayer in the terminal.
+- **Prototype-based service**: using a game prototype simplifies switching between normal and cheating modes without duplicating logic.
+- **HTTP header routing (**``**)**: keeps REST API stateless per request and easy to integrate with other clients.
+- **Core module reuse**: `wordle-core` stands alone so different modules (`cli`, `server`, `client`) share the same engine without duplication.
+- **Inheritance for cheating mode**: `CheatingWordleGame` extends `WordleGame`, isolating special logic and maximizing reuse.

+To enhance user experience:

+- **Immediate per-guess feedback**: players see markers in real-time, mirroring the Wordle experience.
+- **Alternating turns with clear prompts**: reduces confusion when two players share one interface.

+To centralize configuration:

+- **application.properties** in `wordle-server/src/main/resources` holds `cheat` or `normal`, `wordle.wordFile` and `wordle.maxTurns`, making it easy to adjust game settings without code changes.

+---